deanna-stover/coursesCNU/2022/engl350spring2022/blog-posts.md

 * Be professional.
 Even though this is a reflection, don't get sidetracked by other topics.
 You can have fun while maintaining a professional persona--promise!

 * Continue trying to be more concise while varying sentence length.

 _____

+# Reflection

+In this **750-850 word** blog, you'll be reflecting on the class.

+You need to have **at least two images** in your blog post.
+This can be one of your tweets, a mock-up from your grant, a project that inspired you from the course, or something else entirely!

+A few questions to get you started thinking about the class as a whole:

+* What does Digital Humanities mean to you now that you've taken this course?
+Did your definition change over time?
+Do you have a better understanding of the field?
+* How did the readings supplement your understanding of course content (or not!)?
+Were any of them particularly helpful?
+Any worth skipping?
+* What assignments did you enjoy and/or struggle with?
+Why?
+Were they helpful in better understanding DH and its many complexities?
+Why or why not?
+* Do you think you've grown as a writer?
+As a reader?
+As a student?
+As a digital humanist?

+Basically, think about the class as a whole.
+What has worked for you and what hasn't?

+Keep in mind the following:

+* Keep paragraphs short for easy reading!

+* Be professional.

+* Continue trying to be more concise while varying sentence length.

+* Organize your writing.
+You may do this chronologically or topic-based, for instance.

+### What you should NOT do

+* Please don't mention your grades.
+It's not necessary and it puts you in a vulnerable spot.
+Instead, you can talk about how an assignment was difficult for you or how much fun you had doing a certain project.
+No grades.
+It's just not worth it and it puts both of us in a weird position.

+* Please don't quote my feedback.
+That's something personal between the two of us.
+You can, however, talk about how my feedback was helpful as you moved forward or how you felt that you needed more guidance at a particular point.

+* This isn't a rant or a time to gloat.
+If you had problems with the class, you can discuss *why*, but save a lot of that for your reviews of me and the course.
+You can be critical of readings, of course, and you can discuss frustrations, but please don't, well, *rant*.
+On the other hand, if you loved a particular assignment or the course as a whole, that's great (really great!), but think critically about it too.
+What worked for you and what didn't?

+_____